ash-project/ash/documentation/topics/reference/expressions.md

 ### Referencing aggregates and calculations

-Aggregates are simple, as all aggregates can be referenced in filter expressions (if you are using a data layer that supports it).
+Aggregates are simple, as all aggregates can be referenced in filter expressions (if you are using a data layer that supports aggregates).

 For calculations, only those that define an expression can be referenced in other expressions.